vrgimenez/algorithms-and-patterns/README.md

 The approach combines engineering principles with functional block architecture to produce clear, maintainable, and scalable software solutions.

 # Disclaimer
-All examples where migrated from Java original code from Ms Valerio Fritelli for the Algorithms and patterns class
+Some of the examples where migrated from Java original code from Ms Valerio Fritelli for the Algorithms and patterns class

 # Chapters
 Each chapter cover a specific area of algorithms and design patterns